Firzam/HomeDocker/README.md

 We check that docker has been throughly installed with `docker run hello-world`.
 You can also use Docker Desktop if you prefer.

-Before running the dockers' container run one of the script corresponding to your system:
+(Those script are not up yet need to be done as Linux does not auto create directory if needed) Before running the dockers' container run one of the script corresponding to your system:

 - Linux script : `setup.sh`